PTR & ATOL Regulations

 The Package Travel Regulations provide consumers with legal and financial protections, which you must comply with if you sell a package.
 The legal protection means that you must provide your customers with certain information before, during and after the sale and that you must take responsibility for ensuring that the customer obtains the holiday they paid for.
 If that isn’t possible, you must sort it out in accordance with the Regulations.

 The financial protection requirement is that you must put in place insolvency protection to ensure that if you cease trading, your customers will receive a refund or will be brought home if they are abroad at the time of the failure.
 This is where we can help you.
-The Travel Vault enables its members to comply with the Package Travel Regulations by putting in place an approved insurance policy for each of them, therefore fully protecting their customers.
+The Travel Vault enables you to comply with the Package Travel Regulations by putting in place an approved insurance policy for each of them, therefore fully protecting your customers.

 What about if I sell a flight package or flight-only – is that different?